 Many of the golf courses listed below make for an excellent round of golf in their own right but are even better when complimented with their big sister for a full day of golf.

-Golf Empire founder, Ed Battye, has played extensively throughout Great Britain and below he gives his top "second" golf courses that he has played.
+Golf Empire founder, Ed Battye, has played extensively throughout the United Kingdom and below he gives his top "second" golf courses that he has played.

 Many of the venues also have an attached golf course review.
 If there is no review it means the course was played pre-2013.